-Most exchanges treat Bitcoin purchases as a regular purchase, which means they’ll fall under your credit card’s grace period and purchase APR.
+Through late 2017, most exchanges treated Bitcoin purchases as regular purchases, which meant they’d fall under your credit card’s grace period and purchase APR.

 If you want to be safe, research the exchange you plan on using first.
 Find other people who have used a credit card on that exchange recently issued by the same bank as your card to ask whether the purchase was categorized as a cash advance.

 You may be buying Bitcoin on a credit card simply to get rewards, and then you’ll pay off the card immediately with money you already have.
 In that case, you could lose money on the value of your Bitcoin, but at least you won’t be in debt.

 If you’re going into debt to buy Bitcoin, however, understand that you’ll be on the hook to pay your credit card company no matter what the price of Bitcoin does.
 Bitcoin and other cryptocurrencies can be highly volatile.
 If you buy tens of thousands of dollars worth of Bitcoin and the price drops by 50% you could find yourself deep in credit card debt and unable to pay your bill on time and in full when it’s due.
 Credit card interest can make that situation very expensive, especially if your transaction is treated as a cash advance.

 Why should I buy Bitcoin on a credit card?